sanjitsara03/AIReceptionist/README.md

 **Talk to the AI receptionist:** call **(844) 593-1325** from any US phone.
 The agent will pick up, take your booking by voice, and you'll see the new appointment appear live on the dashboard above via Server-Sent Events.

 > SMS replies are currently paused while Twilio toll-free verification is in progress.
 Voice calls are fully operational.
-The dashboard is a live deployment, not a screenshot.

 ---